 What is formoterol and glycopyrrolate?

-Formoterol and glycopyrrolate is a combination medicine used to prevent airflow obstruction or bronchospasm in people with COPD (chronic obstructive pulmonary disease).
+Formoterol and glycopyrrolate is a combination medicine used to prevent airflow obstruction and reduce flare-ups in adults with COPD (chronic obstructive pulmonary disease), including bronchitis and emphysema.

 Formoterol and glycopyrrolate may also be used for purposes not listed in this medication guide.

 You should not use this medicine if you are allergic to formoterol or glycopyrrolate.
-Formoterol and glycopyrrolate is for use only in people with COPD and should not be used to treat asthma.
+This medicine is for use only in people with COPD and should not be used to treat asthma.

 a thyroid disorder;